-Cheerleading and drill teams do not come under UIL rules, but the regulations in this document regarding No Pass No Play, eight hour practice limitation, athletic periods, one contest during the school week and extracurricular absences are applicable.
-If the following information does not answer your questions, please call the UIL.
+Cheerleading and drill teams do not come under UIL rules, but the regulations in this document regard-ing No Pass No Play, eight hour practice limitation, athletic periods, one contest during the school week and extracurricular absences are applicable.
+If the following information does not answer your questions, please call or email Dr. Kevin Jones at the UIL.
 Telephone: 512-471-5883; FAX: 512-471-5908; Email address: info@uiltexas.org.